Climate change & other environmental concerns:

 The black line shows a smoothed average.

 This increase in the level of CO2 is causing an increase in the well-known "greenhouse effect."
-Just as a greenhouse structure allows the sun's rays to enter the building, and then traps heat inside, CO2< in the atmosphere traps the sun's heat across the surface of the earth, causing climate change.
-This is causing, and will continue to trigger, radically unusual and unpredictable climate fluctuations.
-It also causes global warming.
+Just as a greenhouse structure allows the sun's rays to enter the building, and then traps heat inside, CO2< in the atmosphere traps the sun's heat across the surface of the earth, causing climate change and global warming.
+This is causing, and will continue to trigger, radically unusual and unpredictable climate fluctuations and weather disturbances.

 Even if governments are able to overcome the influence of the well financed and dedicated climate change deniers, it may be impossible to stop and reverse the rise in carbon dioxide in time to prevent massive devastation caused by: